tl-its-umich-edu/my-learning-analytics/README.md

 The docker images will take up more disk spaces as time goes on, you can delete those outdated docker images by using the following command:

 `docker rmi $(docker images -q -f "dangling=true")`

+This will remove everythin! (images, containers, volumes) `docker system prune -a`

+## Testing tips!

+1. Create a super user to test login.
+Run this command and follow the prompts.

+`docker exec -it student_dashboard python manage.py createsuperuser

+2. Connect to the docker and edit some files!

+`docker exec -it student_dashboard /bin/bash`
+then install a text editor like vim
+`apt-get -y install vim`

+Then you can edit your files!
+(Probably in /dashboard/dashboard)

+3. Restart the gunicorn to read the configuration.
+This is useful to avoid a redeploy.

+`docker exec student_dashboard pkill -HUP gunicorn`